-This article was last updated Oct 24, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Oct 24, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 About half of Americans with children under the age of 18 have let one of their kids borrow their credit or debit card to buy something online, according to a new report from CompareCards.com.